 Shortcodes allow you to execute code on posts, pages, etc. without having to directly write code.
-Instead, you can use these nifty little pieces of code that will execute a larger command out of sight.
+Instead, you can use these nifty little pieces of code to execute a larger command out of sight.
+But which WP shortcode should you choose from?
 Want to know more?
 Here are some shortcode plugins you might consider activating.

 With Shortcodes Ultimate you’ll get access to a mega pack of shortcodes.
-From easily creating tabs, buttons, boxes, and more, you can take your WordPress site to the next level without having to have knowledge of code, or exert the extra energy to code these features up.
+This WordPress shortcodes plugin almost has it all.
+From easily creating tabs, buttons, boxes, and more, you can take your WordPress site to the next level without having to have knowledge of custom shortcode, or exert the extra energy to code these features up.

 If you’re looking for an extra punch, there are premium add-ons for around $15-$25 each.
 Add-ons you can choose from include extra shortcodes, additional skins, a shortcode creator, and an add-ons bundle.